rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 ## Sending Events

-Map all the events which are defined at the Adobe Mobile Service dashbaord to the `Map Rudder Events to Adobe Custom Eevnts` settigns at the Rudderstack dashboard.
+Map all the events defined at the Adobe Mobile Service dashboard to the `Map Rudder Events to Adobe Custom Eevnts` settings at the Rudderstack dashboard.

 ## Sending Custom Properties

-Map all the properties which is defined at the the Adobe Mobile Service dashbaord to the `Map Rudder Context data to Adobe Contex Data` settings at the Rudderstack
+Map all the properties defined at the Adobe Mobile Service dashboard to the `Map Rudder Context data to Adobe Contex Data` settings at the Rudderstack

 % hint style="warning" %}
 **Note**: For Android device mode, do not map `Initialise Heartbeat` & `Heartbeat Playhead Update` with any video events.